-(3) The operator has reason to suspect any potential breach in the production casing, production casing cement, or isolation of any sources of protected water the geologic or hydrologic isolation of the formation.
+(34) The operator has reason to suspect any potential breach in the cemented casing strings, the tubing strings utilized in the well stimulation treatment

-(c) If any of the events listed in subdivision (b) occur, then the operator shall perform diagnostic testing on the well to determine whether a breach has occurred.
+(c) If any of the events listed in subdivision (b) occurs, then the operator shall perform diagnostic testing on the well to determine whether a breach has occurred.
 Diagnostic testing shall be done as soon as is reasonably practical.
 The Division shall be notified when diagnostic testing is being done so that Division staff may witness the testing.
 All diagnostic testing results shall be immediately provided to the Division.